 The "Meccano Magazine" is published specially for Meccano boys.
-Every month it describes and illustrates new Meccano models for Outfits of all sizes, and deals with suggestions from readers for new Meccano parts and for new methods of using the existing parts.
+Every month it describes and illustrates new Meccano models, and deals with suggestions from readers for new Meccano mechanisms and for new methods of using the various parts.

 There are model-building competitions specially planned to give an equal chance to the owners of small and large Outfits.
 In addition, there are splendid articles on such subjects as Railways, Famous Engineers and Inventors, Electricity, Bridges, Cranes and Aeroplanes, and special sections dealing with the latest Engineering, Aviation, Motoring and Shipping News.
 Other pages deal with Stamp Collecting, and Books of interest to boys; and a feature of outstanding popularity is the section devoted to short articles from readers.